brentley/ecsworkshop/content/secrets/04-code-review/copilot.md

     Type: String
     Description: The name of the service, job, or workflow being deployed.
 ```
-Next, we add some missing networkinng components that allow the private subnets to communicate to Secrets Manager via a NAT Gateway.
+Next, we add some missing networking components that allow the private subnets to communicate to Secrets Manager via a NAT Gateway.

 ```yml
 Resources: